Amal Hamadeh: Career

-Hamade's career began in March 2014 when she was randomly interviewed in Beirut by a field reporter from Lebanese Future TV, where she spoke about the situation in Lebanon, saying that "men are extinct," a phrase that would later become a viral catchphrase and meme on social media.
+Hamadeh's career began in March 2014 when she was randomly interviewed in Beirut by a field reporter from Lebanese Future TV, where she spoke about the situation in Lebanon, saying that "men are extinct," a phrase that would later become a viral catchphrase and meme on social media.
 The video was posted on YouTube and has so far attracted over one million views.

 Her fame hugely increased in January 2015 after she started doing interviews for the celebrity website "Shorta al-Mashaheer" (Celebrity Police), where she provided funny, sarcastic and harsh criticism on Arab celebrities, culture and politics in Lebanon.
 Hamadeh repeatedly targeted celebrities like Elissa, Haifa Wehbe, Ahlam, Maya Diab and Myriam Fares, whom she repeatedly joked about for not revealing the identity of her husband, saying "Min Mekhdeh?"
 (Who are you married to?), a line that would become what's considered to be Hamadeh's second catchphrase.